-(ii) Major Component: The major is the subject that is the main focus of study.
-By selecting a major, the student would provide with an opportunity to pursue in-depth study of a particular subject or discipline.
-Students may be allowed to change the major within the broad discipline at the end of the second semester by giving her/him sufficient time to explore interdisciplinary courses during the first year.
-Primarily, major component consists of three types, such as Discipline specific core or discipline specific elective courses research/laboratory/fieldwork.
+(ii) Major Component:

+The major is the subject that is the main focus of study .By selecting a major the student would provide with an opportunity to pursue in-depth study of a particular subject or discipline.
+Students may be allowed to change major within the broad discipline at the end of the second semester by giving her/him sufficient time to explore interdisciplinary courses during the first year.
+Major component consists of primarily three types of Discipline specific core or discipline specific elective courses research/laboratory/fieldwork.

-Implementation: Core and elective courses are identified by each BOS from the courses offered by them or from other BOS.
-These courses are clearly indicated in the programme curriculum document along with their prerequisites.
+Implementation: Core and elective courses are identified by each BOS from the courses Offered by them or from other BOS.
+These courses are clearly indicated in the program curriculum document along with their prerequisites.